Seven things I've learned building one of Scotland’s most flexible workplaces

 Documenting our flexibility like this is an important step.
 It holds us accountable.
 It also makes ‘flexibility’ real – it’s not a nebulous term that our people hear, without being sure what it means for them.

 We want our people to be truly fulfilled working here, because it helps make us a strong, resilient, high-performing business.
 Since going fully flexible, we’ve seen that our people not only provide more discretionary effort, they also become vocal advocates of the business.
-A significant portion of DirectID’s new business now comes from referrals from our own team members.
+A significant portion of Atto’s new business now comes from referrals from our own team members.

 What’s becoming clear is that flexibility is the enabler of our performance and the engine for our growth.
 That’s because people give their best when they’re happy.
-Our Employer Net Promoter Scores, drawn from our weekly Office Vibe internal pulse, shows that DirectID strongly outperforms our industry benchmark, with an ENPS of almost double the average for financial and services companies.
+Our Employer Net Promoter Scores, drawn from our weekly Office Vibe internal pulse, shows that Atto strongly outperforms our industry benchmark, with an ENPS of almost double the average for financial and services companies.
 That’s the kind of result that can power us to the next stage of growth, and beyond.

 The real question for leadership teams everywhere is this: can you afford not to embrace flexibility?
 It could make all the difference to retaining your best people, and reaching your full potential.